 DEREK MCKEITH | ELECTRIC LIFE RECORDS MG | INVADED EARTH PUBLISHING

-Self taught on guitar, bass, piano and drums, McKeith’s two solo CDs, Something Strange and The Signature on his own Electric Life Records label have garnered radio airplay from Los Angeles to Australia.
-“Can’t Get Enough” from The Signature became a number one song on BET.
+Self taught on guitar, bass, piano and drums, McKeith’s two solo CDs, Something Strange and The Signature on his Electric Life Records MG label have garnered radio airplay from Los Angeles to as far as Australia.
+“Can’t Get Enough” from The Signature became a number one song and video on BET.

 His enthralling stage performances draw comparisons to Michael Jackson, Prince, and Lenny Kravitz, and as the New York Amsterdam News wrote, “His sizzling guitar playing conjured up memories of a young Jimi Hendrix.”